 - Sales Target

-With KPIs that offer a panoramic snapshot of performance in areas including sales, customer acquisition costs, and customer lifetime value, this powerful CEO dashboard offers a wealth of information geared towards helping senior executives formulate strategies that ultimately streamline core business processes while improving the business’s service and customer experience (CX) offerings.
+With KPIs that offer a panoramic snapshot of progress in areas including sales, customer acquisition costs, and customer lifetime value, this powerful CEO dashboard offers a wealth of information geared towards helping senior executives formulate strategies that ultimately streamline core internal processes while improving the business’s service and customer experience (CX) offerings.

 2. Financial KPI dashboard